 At Caulkins & Bruce, PC, we work with residential and commercial property owners in Virginia and across the region, including, Washington, D.C. and Maryland.
-We have an office in Arlington, near the Courthouse Metro Station, and in Fairfax.
-To set up an appointment today, call us at 703.558.3670 or contact us online.
+We have an office in Arlington, near the Courthouse Metro Station, in Fairfax and in Leesburg near the Loudoun County Circuit Court.
+To set up an appointment today, call us at 703-558-3670 or contact us online.
 We also maintain flexible hours and are happy to set up an after-hours meeting, if needed.

 "Obtained a judgment for condominium association in excess of $1 million against developer of condominium in Fairfax County."

 "Defended an officer of a government contractor in a case involving enforcement of a non-competition agreement."

 "Defended and achieved favorable settlement of wrongful termination and discrimination claims brought in United States District Court for the Eastern District of Virginia."

 "Served as outside counsel to several franchisors, prepared franchise agreements, franchise disclosure documents and state franchise registrations, and counseled franchisors regarding franchise compliance issues."